- Latin America

 I rode up rocky mountain passes, across open flat farm land (which is great for a canter), and over green rolling hills where mare herds roam and sheep gaze.
 As the pace is mainly at walk due to the terrain and long hours, there were plenty of opportunities to take photos and enjoy my surroundings.

-On our last day before we all flew home, we had a full day exploring Bishkek and we visited the bazaar (like a market) which was eye opening!
-The bazaar is huge and Helene guided us through stopping at shops and speaking to the locals.
+On our final day, we explored Bishkek with and visited the bazaar (like a market) which was eye opening!
+The bazaar is huge and Helene guided us through, stopping at shops and speaking to the locals.
 I could have bought anything from fishing tackle to textiles and from spices to a new TV.
 Bishkek has a population of around 1 million and it was a massive adjustment being surrounded by people again having spent so long in the mountains.

-This trek is not just about riding through great scenery – it’s about immersing yourself in the culture, trying traditional dishes freshly prepared (such as fermented mare’s milk called ‘kumiss’), learning the history of this great country and enjoying a digital detox.
+Ride through great scenery, immerse yourself in the culture, try traditional dishes freshly prepared (such as fermented mare’s milk called ‘kumiss’), learn the history of this great country and enjoy a digital detox.

 The 2018 dates and prices are out and if you’d like more information about riding in Kyrgyzstan and wish to book your place, please contact Lucy on +44 1299 272 238 or via email email@example.com.